mab253/designII-fall2022/assignments/final.md

 - instructions for downloading and installing your project, if it is a local package
 - brief overview of the directories and files in your project (what can we expect to find, where?)
 - 1 screenshot of front-end design, what users should expect to see
-- include the "extensions" section of your final paper
 - anything else that you want your user to know

 examples: https://github.com/matiassingers/awesome-readme